automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Asylosaurus.md

 # Asylosaurus
-## Description: This "unharmed lizard" escaped destruction in World War II.
+## This "unharmed lizard" escaped destruction in World War II.